 If you can't beat 'em, join 'em.

-The Vanguard S&P 500 ETF (VOO, $268.90) and the iShares Core S&P 500 ETF (IVV), at just 4 basis points (a basis point is one one-hundredth of a percentage point) each, are the cheapest ways to track the S&P 500.
+The Vanguard S&P 500 ETF (VOO, $263.81) and the SPDR Portfolio S&P 500 ETF (SPLG), at just 3 basis points each (a basis point is one one-hundredth of a percentage point), are the cheapest ways to track the S&P 500.

 The S&P 500 is an index of 500 mostly large-cap companies (those with market values of more than $10 billion) and a few mid-cap companies ($2 billion to $10 billion in market value) that trade on U.S. exchanges.
 And the bigger the company is, the greater its representation in the index.
 Right now, Microsoft (MSFT), Apple (AAPL) and Amazon.com (AMZN) are the three largest companies in the index.
 Thus, they also represent the largest percentages of assets in S&P 500 trackers such as VOO.